Faculty Snapshot: Professor helped start a new field of research that has now become mainstream

 Distinguished professor, Department of Management & Global Business and former editor-in-chief of Journal of International Business Studies

 Expertise: Multinational companies and international networks for technology creation

 Cantwell’s book, Technological Innovation and Multinational Corporations (Basil Blackwell, 1989) helped to launch a new literature on multinational companies and international networks for technology creation.
 His research focused on how a technology was initially created, examining how international networks don’t merely transfer technology but develop it further in new contexts.
 Innovation has since become a mainstream subject in international business research, an area that is continually advancing.

 Research: International Business and Management, Economics, Economic History and Philosophy, Economic Geography, and Innovation Studies.

 Favorite class to teach: “I do not have a favorite class to teach.
 My research and teaching interests cover a wide range and I like to teach a diversity of classes, different one term to the next,” he said.

 What he likes about academia: “Perhaps a bit unusual, but I knew early on that I wanted to be an academic,” Cantwell said.
 “I was always interested in intellectual exploration, and having the freedom to think things through in a deeper way.”

 Outside the classroom: “I no longer play cricket, but that interest led me to now follow baseball, the NY Yankees in particular,” said Cantwell.
 “I am also a bit of a movie buff.
-"Phantom Thread" and "Gangs of New York", in both of which Daniel Day Louis gives impressive performances, are recent stand-outs to me.”
+"Phantom Thread" and "Gangs of New York", in both of which Daniel Day Lewis gives impressive performances, are recent stand-outs to me.”

 Press: For all media inquiries see our Media Kit